Xolof/wordpress-10000/README.md

 `USE exampledb; UPDATE wp_options SET option_value='http://www.yourdomain.com' WHERE option_name='home'OR option_name='siteurl';`

-Then login to the admin interface and update Wordpress to the latest version.
+Then login to the admin interface on `<url>/wp-admin` and update Wordpress to the latest version.

+Also change the favicon as described in the paragraph above.